Level: All levels

 Instructor: Tarikh Campbell

 Hip Hop is a culture created by Black and Hispanic youngsters in The Bronx, NY during the 70s.
 It is composed of four pillars: DJing, Breaking (also called break dancing), Graffiti, and MCing.
 During the 80s, a new dance style emerged from the New York party scene called "party dance," which is today known more commonly as Hip Hop dance.
-Though still a young genre, Hip Hop dance has created many legends, including the Elite Force crew's Buddha Stretch, LINK, Ejoe, and Caleaf.
-Today it spans the globe, with dance festivals and battles on nearly every continent.
-It has even influenced additional popular styles of street dance, including Memphis Jookin and Litefeet.
-In this class, we will explore the basic elements of freestyle Hip Hop dance, from the bounce and rock to the party dances built on top of them.
-Through the class, students will be coached on how to interpret music through their movements and exercise creativity to develop their unique style.
+Adapted for a small space, this class will explore the basic elements of freestyle Hip Hop dance, from the bounce and rock to the party dances built on top of them.
+Students will be coached on how to interpret music through their movements and exercise creativity to develop their unique style.